-During a time when the web was still in its infancy and most corporate data servers were located on-premise, many business owners were forced to spend a large sum of money to invest and maintain an onsite infrastructure.
-However, with the explosive growth of the Internet and more people relying on data storage the datacenter has assumed a more prominent role in the security and management of servers, making colocation a serious consideration for business owners.
-Take a moment to read the tangible benefits of outsourcing your in-house server room into a datacenter.
+When the web was still in its infancy most corporate data servers were located on-premise.
+Many business owners were forced to spend a large sum of money to invest and maintain an onsite infrastructure.
+With the explosive growth of the Internet in recent years more people are relying on data storage.
+The datacenter has assumed a more prominent role in the security and management of servers, making colocation a serious consideration for business owners.
+Take a moment to read the benefits of outsourcing your in-house server room into a datacenter.

 Reasons to consider colocation:

 - Colocation offers a significant amount of savings.
-By placing the responsibility of power, cooling, connectivity and security into a colocation provider you are saving money on energy, bandwidth, and maintenance costs.
+Placing the responsibility of power, cooling, connectivity and security into a colocation provider you are saving money on energy, bandwidth, and maintenance costs.